bahrus/xtal-sip/README.md

 The concern raised by Firefox is a good one -- ideally there *would* be one solution for everything.
 And it's certainly worth bringing up the issue early, to gain a fuzzy idea how this will work.
 But I'm reasonably certain that the idea that there should be a single mapping that manages all cross-package mappings, for all types of resources, and for all types of attributes, is a good one to consider, but, like other similar attempts, [seems out of reach of mortals for the time being](https://en.wikipedia.org/wiki/Unified_field_theory).
-That ship has sailed, essentially, by the existence of preload tags and existing import syntax for CSS, which differs from JS, in my opinion.
+That ship has sailed, essentially, by the existence of preload tags and existing import syntax for CSS, which differs from JS.

 I don't think we should feel that bad that there isn't perfect symmetry between JS and CSS mappings.